top of page

 Canna

-• Café Canna is an award-winning little restaurant and bar.
-The dishes are almost entirely sourced locally with even the beer made locally.
-Booking is advised.
+• Café Canna is an award-winning little restaurant and bar which is known for its dishes almost entirely sourced locally.
+Its seafood platter is particularly popular.
+Booking is strongly advised.

 • Organic vegetables from Canna House Garden are available in the community shop.